 Matthew Schneider-Mayerson, Alexa Weik von Mossner, and Wojciech Małecki, eds.
 Thematic cluster of articles on “Empirical Ecocriticism” in ISLE: Interdisciplinary Studies of Literature and Environment.
 In preparation.

 Małecki, Wojciech, Alexa Weik von Mossner and Małgorzata Dobrowolska.
-“Stories versus Speciesism: The Case of Alice Walker’s ‘Am I Blue’.”
+“Stories versus Speciesism: Strategic Empathy and Intersectionalism in Alice Walker’s ‘Am I Blue?’”
 Article for the thematic cluster on “Empirical Ecocriticism” in ISLE: Interdisciplinary Studies of Literature and Environment.
 Eds.
 Matthew Schneider-Mayerson, Alexa Weik von Mossner and Wojciech Małecki.
 In preparation.

 Schneider-Mayerson, Matthew, Wojciech Małecki, Frank Hakemulder and Alexa Weik von Mossner, eds.
 Empirical Ecocriticism: An Interdisciplinary Approach to Environmental Narrative.
 Edited volume.
 In preparation.